LinkNacional/woo-better-shipping-calculator-for-brazil/README.txt

 9. Progress bar in Gutenberg checkout.
 10. Progress bar in Legacy cart.
 11. Progress bar in Legacy checkout.
+12. New postcode component.
+13. New layout for postcode component.

 == Frequently Asked Questions ==